dev-SSB/SSB-Portfolio/README.md

 - Build Portfolio using React and Tailwind CSS.
 - Technology Used:
-   REACT
-   JS
-   CSS
-   HTML
-   Tailwind CSS
+   REACT, JS, CSS, HTML, Tailwind CSS
 - User can send message to me using Contact Page.